JonathanAndrews/CV/README.md

 - I have found that the key to solving larger problems is to break them down into a series of manageable steps and then to chain those steps together.
 - The most obvious example of my applying this principle comes from my time at university.
   - I spent three years designing synthetic pathways to manufacture chemical compounds.
-  - This involved modifying a starting compound through a series of individual reactions until the desired compound had been produced.
+  - This involved modifying a starting compound through a series of individual reactions until the desired product had been produced.

 Account Planning Intern
 - While working at VCCPme, I converted briefings from given to us by clients and into a strategy.